Joun-Mikhail/Digital_Safe_Verilog/README.md

 ## Features

 - Four digits pasword.
-- Visual communication of the safe & password status with the user.
+- Visual & audio communication of the safe & password status with the user.

 INPUTS